Australian Shepherd in an Apartment

 Noise Level

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Australian Shepherds have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to hip dysplasia and epilepsy.
+Australian Shepherds sit in the medium-size category, shed at a heavy level, and carry documented risk for hip dysplasia and epilepsy — those three factors drive most of the daily-care decisions.

 Exercise Solutions